gsvevo/gsvevo.github.io/Lab4.md

 > Throughout the walk-through section, areas with this `markdown` format indicate extra resources to explore the many options in D3.js.
 A great reference to always keep in mind is the [D3 API reference](https://github.com/d3/d3/blob/master/API.md).

-In the first part of this lab, we will create a bar chart showing last year's average precipitation in Corvallis.
+In the first part of this lab, we will create a bar chart showing last winter's average precipitation in Corvallis.
 It is based on this [example](https://bl.ocks.org/mbostock/3885304) from [Mike Bostock](https://bost.ocks.org/mike/), the creator of D3.js.
 Data for this visualization come from [US Climate Data](https://www.usclimatedata.com/climate/corvallis/oregon/united-states/usor0076).
 Below is the chart you will make by walking through this lab handout.

 ![](assets/img/image.jpg)